PayXpert/payment-gateway-csharp-client/readme.md

 # PayXpert Payment Gateway C# SDK

 This library is the official C# client to interact with the PayXpert Payment Gateway system.
 The whole payment workflow is implemented through easy to use methods.
+This repository contains Visual Studio solutions with two projects

+* PayXpertLibrary (for PaymentGateway)
+* SDKTest application (console Windows application)

+Exploring SDKTest sources you can find suggestions about this SDK usage.

 ## Compatibility